khny258/InstaReadMe/README.md

 ## Contributing

-You're free to add whatever you think is necessary.
+Feel free to add whatever you think is necessary.

 ## Tests